Marlins snap Phillies’ 4-game win streak with 6-2 victory

+MIAMI (AP) — The Phillies are having a tough time gaining ground in the NL East race because they can’t beat the last-place Marlins.

-MIAMI (AP) — Brian Anderson drove in three runs with a double and his 11th homer, and the Miami Marlins snapped the Philadelphia Phillies’ four-game winning streak with a 6-2 victory Friday.
+Brian Anderson drove in three runs with a double and his 11th homer , and Miami snapped Philadelphia’s four-game winning streak with a 6-2 victory Friday night.

-Last-place Miami beat Philadelphia for the fourth time in a row, including a three-game sweep last weekend.
+The Marlins have the league’s worst record but beat the Phillies for the fourth time in a row, including a three-game sweep last weekend, while holding them to 10 runs.

+“You never know exactly how it works and why, right?” he said.
+“You have trouble with certain teams; other teams we’ve been better against.
+In general we’ve thrown the ball good (against Philadelphia), and it has kept us in games.”

 Elieser Hernandez (1-2), making his fourth start of the season, allowed two runs in 5 2/3 innings to earn his first win in 10 career starts.
-He improved his lifetime record to 3-9, with his last victory coming in relief against the Phillies last July.
+He improved his lifetime record to 3-9, with his last victory coming in relief versus the Phillies last July.

+“I give credit to them — they’re great hitters and a great team,” the Venezuelan said through a translator.
+“But I also try to have fun.”

-Vince Velasquez (2-5) hit his first career homer for Philadelphia but allowed four runs in 4 1/3 innings.
+Vince Velasquez (2-5) hit his first career homer but allowed four runs in 4 1/3 innings.

+“I take the L pretty much myself,” he said.
+“I didn’t do my job.”

 Miami’s Garrett Cooper had three hits, including two RBI singles, and hiked his average to .323.
 JT Riddle added his sixth homer.

 The Phillies were coming off a four-game sweep of the New York Mets and rallied to win each game, but they couldn’t muster a comeback against Miami.
+The first five batters in the Phillies’ order went 1 for 17 with eight strikeouts and no extra-base hits.

+“When we hit home runs, they come in bunches,” manager Gabe Kapler said.
+“We’re a good enough team that when we hit them, they’re going to come against anybody.
+We just didn’t swing the bats well tonight.
+It’s that simple.”

 Anderson’s two-out RBI double put the Marlins ahead to stay in the first.
-They scored again with two out in the third when Cooper doubled and Anderson homered to make it 3-0.
+They scored again with two out in the third when Cooper doubled and Anderson homered off Velasquez to make it 3-0.

+“It wasn’t Vince’s best performance,” Kapler said.
+“Anderson took some really good swings off of him — gave him a really hard time.”

 Maikel Franco doubled in the fifth inning for the Phillies’ first hit, and Velasquez followed with a homer just inside the left field foul pole.
 That’s all they could muster against Hernandez, who had seven strikeouts and fanned J.T.
 Realmuto three times.